Brett-Tanner/Journal/2024/Apr_24.md

 ## April 19th

+#### CSV Upload

+- Add an optional param for row creation which sets the status.
+Default is pending
+  - [x] Make this an enumerated type with pending, uploading, done
+- Should check is row is a valid child
+  - [x] If the field is required, outline the row in red and the field in red with missing
+  - [x] If it's optional, just have yellow text showing it's missing and a yellow outline on the cell
+  - [x] Add icons for each status
+- Style the generated table of uploads
+  - [x] Header row
+  - [x] Body rows
+  - [x] Statuses/icons
+- [x] Use [@rails/request.js](https://github.com/rails/request.js) to get turbo-stream responses
+- Write response templates
+  - [x] Create

+## April 22nd

 ### Materials

 - Handle daily attendance in the LMS?

 #### CSV Upload

-- Add an optional param for row creation which sets the status.
-Default is pending
-  - [] Make this an enumerated type with pending, uploading, done
-- [] Use [@rails/request.js](https://github.com/rails/request.js) to get turbo-stream responses
+- Write response templates
-- [] Should check is row is a valid child
+  - [] Update
-  - Need some way of getting the idea of a 'valid child' from backend to frontend
-  - Maybe values?
-- [] Displays status as sticky heading at top, moves between checking, uploading, done
+- [] Displays overall status as sticky heading at top, moves between checking, uploading, done
   - [] Also track pending, failures, successes
 - Flesh out controller
   - [] New is form with a file field for the initial upload